lightstep/lightstep-tracer-common/client.md

 Client libraries are expected to use built-in facilities such as string formatting and JSON marshalling when producing reports, and are therefore only as safe as those facilities.
-This risk is passed on to the programmer.
+This risk is passed on the programmer to.

-#### Note about protocol buffers vs. JSON
+#### Note protocol about buffers vs. JSON

 Protocol buffer library support varies significantly by language, and in some languages there is more than one viable choice of library.